 - For those with poor eyesight, make the product menu font extra large

 - Offer discounts for veterans

 If a disabled person does not receive respectful treatment, marijuana dispensaries could be subject to negative reviews; online and offline.
 And this is not something that owners of marijuana dispensaries would like.
-To prevent negative reviews, you could go a step further and even offer the disabled free shuttle service, allow therapy dogs to come into the store and continue to ensure good customer service.
+To prevent negative reviews, you could go a step further and even offer the disabled free shuttle service.
+You can also allow therapy dogs to come into the store and continue to ensure good customer service.
 It would also be ideal to hire employees who are disabled.